 Name Description Continuous Transmitter operation is continuous and not affected by the external signal.
 Edge The transmitter is activated once by an active signal edge.
-External Control will be added behind pict(ure) speed value in the screen to indicate that edge ping is enabled.
+External Control will replace pict(ure) speed value in the screen to indicate that edge ping is enabled.
 Level The transmitter is controlled by the external signal level.
 An active level keeps the transmitter running, a passive level stops the transmitter.
 (L) will be added behind pict(ure) speed value in the screen to indicate that level ping is enabled.
-Manual The transmitter is activated ping by ping by pressing the PICTURE SPEED button on the (single) operator panel.
+Manual (single) The transmitter is activated ping by ping by pressing the PICTURE SPEED button on the operator panel.
 The external control signal is disabled.
-Manual Control will be added behind pict(ure) speed value in the screen to indicate that manual ping is enabled.
+Manual Control will replace pict(ure) speed value in the screen to indicate that manual ping is enabled.